ZahinFuad/first-repo-trial/README.md

 8. then commit the files using "git commit"
 9. add message if needed after "git commit -m "This is the message" "
 10. finally, run "git push" to push.

+To get the files from GITHUB to my pc
+1. Navigate to the directory where the files will be.
+2. "git clone link" like before.